Equivalence of categories: Alternative characterizations

 Due to this circumstance, a functor with these properties is sometimes called a weak equivalence of categories.
-(Unfortunately this conflicts with terminology from homotopy type theory.)
+(Unfortunately this conflicts with terminology from homotopy theory.)

 There is also a close relation to the concept of adjoint functors $F\dashv G$, where we say that $F:C\rightarrow D$ is the left adjoint of $G:D\rightarrow C$, or likewise, G is the right adjoint of F. Then C and D are equivalent (as defined above in that there are natural isomorphisms from FG to ID and IC to GF) if and only if $F\dashv G$ and both F and G are full and faithful.

 When adjoint functors $F\dashv G$ are not both full and faithful, then we may view their adjointness relation as expressing a "weaker form of equivalence" of categories.
 Assuming that the natural transformations for the adjunctions are given, all of these formulations allow for an explicit construction of the necessary data, and no choice principles are needed.
 The key property that one has to prove here is that the counit of an adjunction is an isomorphism if and only if the right adjoint is a full and faithful functor.